fullstack-development/developers-roadmap/frontend/junior-1/html.md

          ```
    * According to BEM methodology, why CSS selectors by id or by element are not recommended?
    * How does preprocessing help to avoid a lot of headache with naming in your codebase?
-   * What are alternatives to BEM?
-What are their advantages and weaknesses?
-Name at least two alternatives and their respective advantages and flaws.
+   * What are the alternatives to BEM?
+What are their strengths and weaknesses?
+Describe at least two alternatives.
-   * What are BEM mixes?
-What should be noted about working with them?
    * How would you refactor the following code:
       ```html
       <header class="header">